mwinokan/HIPPO/docs/source/definitions.rst

 Scaffolds / Elaborations
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Scaffold / superstructure relationships can also be encoded for :class:`.Compound` objects.
-Namely, the :attr:`.Compound.bases` property can be used to access other :class:`.Compound` objects that have been labelled as scaffolds/bases/substructures, and :attr:`.Compound.elabs` is used to access the inverse relationship.
+Namely, the :attr:`.Compound.scaffolds` property can be used to access other :class:`.Compound` objects that have been labelled as scaffolds/substructures, and :attr:`.Compound.elabs` is used to access the inverse relationship.

 ::